New Safe Return - Stage 1 - Law Library Access, Hours, Services

 Be sure to request ILL materials directly from the Law Library rather than using the links embedded within the catalog records.

-To request a book, please contact the Circulation Desk at Law-ILL@law-arizona.libanswers.com or you may use the book request form.
+To request a book, please contact the Circulation Desk at Law-ILL@law-arizona.libanswers.com(link sends e-mail) or you may use the book request form.
 Please include full title, author, edition, and year in your request.

 You can return your books Monday - Friday, 9am - 3pm by calling the Circulation desk at 626-8023.
 We will meet you at the door to accept your book.